uri-library-data-services/iassist-preview/content/blog/geospatial-data-preservation-resource-center-0.md

 -   Tutorials and Learning Resources
 -   Websites

-There are too many categories of content to list here, but it\'s worth noting that the home page highlights education resources, policy resources and applications.
+There are too many categories of content to list here, but it's worth noting that the home page highlights education resources, policy resources and applications.